awslabs/amazon-translate-browser-extension/README.md

-# Amazon Translate Chrome Extension
+# Amazon Translate Browser Extension

 This project is a browser extension for translating web pages using Amazon Translate.
 It primarily works in Chromium based browsers but also works with Firefox.
 Whenever you want to translate a web page, just simply select your source (automatic by default) and target language and hit translate.
 Your webpage will now be translated to the target language.